Sydney-Informatics-Hub/geopython/_episodes/00-intro.md

 ---
-title: "0.
+title: "00.
 Python for Geoscientists"
 teaching: 10
 exercises: 0
 questions:
 - "Who are the Sydney Informatics Hub?"
 - "Why do you want to learn Python?"
 objectives:
-- "Understand the Python ecosystem."
+- "Understand the Python ecosystem and other tools."
 keypoints:
 - "SIH is cool!"
 - "Python is cool!."